zixiCat/tips/src/WebPackJS.md

-- use `speed-measure-webpack-plugin` to measure building speed
+- Use `speed-measure-webpack-plugin` to measure building speed